infinitesm/AimAware/README.md

 # AimAware

 AimAware is a prototype machine learning pipeline for real-time detection of aimbot behavior primarily in Minecraft 1.8, concept applicable to other versions & games.
 It analyzes player aiming patterns to distinguish human users from automated aiming software.
-Visient operates as an end-to-end ML detection prototype, from data collection to live inference.
+AimAware operates as an end-to-end ML detection prototype, from data collection to live inference.

 ---

 ## Project Structure

 ```
-Visient/
+AimAware/
-├── visient-training/
+├── aimaware-training/
-│     ├── visient_model.pkl
+│     ├── aimaware_model.pkl
-│     ├── visient_scaler.pkl
+│     ├── aimaware_scaler.pkl
 │     ├── trained_feature_order.pkl
-│     └── visient_data.json
+│     └── aimaware_data.json
-└── visient-server/
+└── aimaware-server/
       └── server.py
 ```